nicolas-izquierdo/nicolas-izquierdo.github.io/index.md

 <img src="/images/cybersyn-room.jpg" style="width:600px; height:185px; object-fit:cover;">

 Welcome!
-I'm Nicolás Izquierdo and I'm a Master's student in Social Sciences at the Carlos III–Juan March Institute (IC3JM).
-I also hold both degrees in Law (LL.B.) and Political Science (B.A.) from the University Carlos III of Madrid.
+I'm Nicolás Izquierdo and I'm a Master's student in Social Sciences at the [Carlos III–Juan March Institute (IC3JM)](https://ic3jm.es/en/postgraduates/master-degree-social-sciences/).
+I also hold both a degree in [Law (LL.B.)](https://www.uc3m.es/bachelor-degree/law-political-science) and a degree in [Political Science (B.A.)](https://www.uc3m.es/bachelor-degree/law-political-science) from the University Carlos III of Madrid.

-My research interests lie in comparative political economy, with a particular focus on how elite economic interests shape political institutions and policy outcomes in contemporary democracies.
-In particular, I am interested in how elite economic interests and broader economic conditions shape judicial decision-making.
+My research interests lie in comparative political economy, with a particular focus on how economic interests shape political institutions and policy outcomes in contemporary democracies.
+I am especially interested in the political economy of democratic class conflict — how the competing interests of unions, firms, and the state shape institutional design, patterns of representation, and distributive outcomes.